Toothpaste: Dispensing

 In 1880, Doctor Washington Sheffield of New London, CT manufactured toothpaste into a collapsible tube, Dr. Sheffield's Creme Dentifrice.
 He had the idea after his son traveled to Paris and saw painters using paint from tubes.
-In York in 1896, Colgate & Company Dental Cream was packaged in collapsible tubes imitating Sheffield.
+In York in 1896, Colgate-Palmolive Dental Cream was packaged in collapsible tubes imitating Sheffield.
 The original collapsible toothpaste tubes were made of lead.